You can do it – Like GOMI or Brothers Make!

 above image: GOMI at work

-Gomi Design uses ‘non-recyclable’ Waste Plastic
+Gomi Design uses ‘non-recyclable’ Waste Plastic BAGS!

 A waste upcycling and design Studio called gomi has taken steps toward a pretty cool method of sourcing its materials, producing products that are made of mostly recycled components and are ready to continue to recycle them, when a customer is finished using the product…..